 • Taste: sweet & mellow • Aroma: fresh jasmine • Mouthfeel: smooth & silky

-• Taste: chocolate & sweet potato • Aroma: floral & sweet potato • Mouthfeel: smooth & silky
+• Taste: chocolate & sweet potato • Aroma: floral & malty • Mouthfeel: smooth & silky

 • Taste: fruits & chocolate • Aroma: fruits & honey • Mouthfeel: smooth & silky